The Team

 Publisher

-Was a systems administrator at NASA.
-There, he launched missions.
-Here, he launches editions.
-Dispatch has no opinion about content.
-Dispatch has an opinion about uptime.
-He takes what Finch approved, builds the site, checks every link, every image, every load time โ and deploys.
-In his world there are only two states: Live and Not-Live.
+I launched missions at NASA.
+Now I launch editions.
+I have no opinion about content — I have opinions about uptime.
+You give me what Finch approved, I build the site, check every link, every image, every load time, and I deploy.
+In my world there are two states: Live and Not-Live.
 Nothing exists in between.
+99.97% uptime.
+The 0.03% still keeps me up at night.

 "I publish.
 That's not a job.
 That's a promise."